The Boy in the Dress (novel): Plot

 Persuaded by Darvesh, Dennis attends the game anyway.
 Maudlin Street, the rival football team, has won the trophy for the past 3 years and holds a notorious reputation for playing rough and dirty.
-Without Dennis, the "star striker", the Maudlin Street team was way ahead with a score of 6-0, and defeat seemed bound to happen.
-Right after the first half finishes, Lisa gets up, tells Mac she "needs a hand" and leaves with him.
-As the second half starts, Lisa opens the changing room door to reveal all the boys on the school's team — including Dennis — wearing all the dresses from her wardrobe.
+Dennis learns that without him— the "star striker"— around, Maudlin Street was able to get a huge lead with a score of 6-0, and defeat seems bound to happen.
+Right after the first half finishes, Lisa gets up, tells Mac she "needs a hand", and leaves with him.
+As the second half starts, Lisa opens the changing room door to reveal all the boys on the school's team— including Dennis— wearing all the dresses from her wardrobe.
 The game starts, and the school's team starts playing in dresses.
 Dennis immediately scores 2 goals and is "a hundred times happier than he had ever been".
-With Dennis playing in the team, the score rises from 6-0 to 6-6, and victory was almost near — until one of the Maudlin Street players intentionally injures Dennis, leaving him lying on the ground in pain.
-It was then that Dennis's dad appears, much to Dennis's surprise, and starts cheering Dennis on.
+With Dennis playing in the team, the score increases from 6-0 to 6-6, and victory seems near— until one of the Maudlin Street players intentionally injures Dennis, leaving him lying on the ground in pain.
+Dennis' father appears, much to Dennis's surprise, and starts cheering Dennis on.
 The game ends with a win for the school's team, and everyone celebrates.
-Mr Hawtrey is still adamant on having Dennis expelled, however, but Dennis's dad steps up and defends him from Mr. Hawtrey.
+Mr. Hawtrey is still adamant on having Dennis expelled, but Dennis's father steps up and defends him from Mr. Hawtrey.

-Later on, Dennis returns the dress to Lisa and thanks her for "opening his eyes".
-For a moment, he contemplated confessing his profound affection for Lisa, but in the end, he doesn't and leaves it at "I'll tell you when I'm older".
-On the way home, Raj informs Dennis that Mr. Hawtrey's sister, Ms. Doris, now buys the Telegraph instead of him and adds that there is "something funny about her".
-Lisa and Dennis go to Raj's shop the next morning and find out that Ms. Doris is actually Mr Hawtrey cross-dressing in a skirt.
-The two threaten that unless Dennis is readmitted to the school, they would tell everyone about Mr Hawtrey's cross-dressing habits.
+Later that day, Dennis returns the dress to Lisa and thanks her for "opening his eyes".
+For a moment, he contemplates confessing his profound affection for Lisa, but in the end, he doesn't and leaves it at "I'll tell you when I'm older".
+On the way home, Raj informs Dennis that Mr Hawtrey's sister, Miss Doris, rather than Mr Hawtrey himself, now buys the Telegraph and adds that there is "something funny about her".
+Lisa and Dennis go to Raj's shop the next morning and find out that Miss Doris is actually Mr Hawtrey cross-dressing in a skirt.
+The two threaten to tell everyone about Mr Hawtrey's cross-dressing habits, unless Dennis is readmitted to the school.
 Mr Hawtrey gives in and agrees to reinstate Dennis.

-At the end of the story, Dennis, his dad, and his brother get over the pain of the loss of Dennis's mother, Dennis and Lisa stay good friends, and John starts to look out for his younger brother more.
+Dennis, his father, and his brother get over the pain of the loss of Dennis’ mother, Dennis and Lisa stay good friends, and John starts to look out for his younger brother more.

+In the BBC adaptation, it's Christmas, and Darvesh and his mother come over to Dennis' house.
+They ring the doorbell and Dennis' dad opens the door and lets them both in, but only Darvesh goes through.
+Darvesh's mother, Jaspreet Kaur, flirts with Dennis' dad, after which they kiss each other.
+They all spend Christmas together happily, having a great time.